mabusafiah/ezmenu_project/read_me.txt

-In this file instructions and/or new changes will be written
+In this file instructions and/or new changes will be written and changed